It’s the most wonderful time of the year! Well…almost!

 Don’t wait until the last minute to buy the supplies you need.
 In fact, many stores offer good discounts on wrapping supplies in the months leading up to Christmas.
 I typically choose 2-3 different patterns of wrapping paper to keep a cohesive theme.
 I also buy lots of tape, ribbons, and gift tags.

 We don’t have a ton of extra space in our house, so I recently bought this wrapping paper storage bag that fits under the bed.
-When Christmas rolls around I can easily pull it out and have all my supplies at the tips of my fingers.
-When Christmas is over, all the leftovers can get neatly stored away until next year.
+When Christmas rolls around I can easily pull it out and have all my supplies at my fingertips.
+When Christmas is over, all the leftovers can be neatly stored away until next year.

 Finally, don’t forget about a bag to transport all your gifts and food items if you are going somewhere for Christmas.
-I love this festive Scout bag!
+I love these festive reusable bags!

 Holiday Outfits